-4. Transmission of Your Personal Information to Third Parties
+5. Transmission of Your Personal Information to Third Parties

 We will transmit your personal data to commissioned service providers in Germany and abroad insofar as this is necessary for economic or technical reasons.
 We will carefully select the respective service provider to this end, conclude a processing contract pursuant to Art.
 28 GDPR and check him carefully.
 For the purpose of outsourcing certain business process, we have a legitimate interest in concluding processing contracts with the respective service provider pursuant to point (f) of Art.
 6 (1) GDPR.

-4.2.
-Moreover, we may transmit your personal data to companies affiliated with us, i.e. group companies.
-We have a legitimate interest in forwarding the data to our group companies for internal administration purposes pursuant to point (f) of Art.
-6 (1) GDPR.
+5.3.
+We may also transfer your personal data to affiliated companies, i.e. group companies.
+For the purpose of internal administration, we have a legitimate interest in the transfer of the data to our group companies in accordance with Art.
+6 (1) (f) GDPR.

-4.6.
+5.8.
 For the purpose of performing the contract pursuant to point (b) of Art.
 6 (1) GDPR, we may also transmit your personal data to any party to which we assign rights resulting from the contractual relationship with you.

-5. Forwarding of Your Personal Data to Third Countries
+6. Forwarding of Your Personal Data to Third Countries